edwardkelnar/Portfolio/case-studies.md

-## ONE MORE LIGHT PRAGUE - Memorial concert visual
+## ONE MORE LIGHT PRAGUE - Live show visual

 I designed a visual identity for a Prague memorial for the late Chester Bennington back in 2017.
 It was an important project for me because of my relationship to the music and the band.
 I had the opportunity to work on the memorial show for him and the fans.
 We really wanted to